potentialhades/ESP32_Simulation_Sensor_DHT22/README.md

 # IoT_Simulation
 Temperature (°C) and Humidity (%) microcontroller ESP32 on Python (Wokwi Simulation + Hivemq Broker Client)

-Run the simulation on Wokwi and see the messages on Hivemq Broker
+Run the simulation on Wokwi and see the messages on Hivemq Broker (publish each 15 seconds)

 Project on Wokwi (Micropython on ESP32): https://wokwi.com/projects/328777740948865619